aeternity/aepp-calldata-js/README.md

 ## Byte Arrays

-Any contract bytearray can be decocded using the `decodeContractByteArray` method.
+Any contract bytearray can be decocded using the `ContractByteArrayEncoder` class.

 Node that FATE does not carry some of the type informaton with the data: